 - Sonos Speakers or other Alexa enabled multi-room speakers

 For Amazon Echo Dot

 Hi-Fi Sound System

 The wired route is pretty obvious for audiophiles and those already owning a Hi-Fi sound system.
-A simple cable to hook up the Echo Dot gives it superior sound quality and add streaming service be it Prime Music or Spotify, TuneIn or more to your existing Hi-Fi or amplifier.
+A simple cable, 3.5mm male to dual RCA male adapter to hook up the Echo Dot gives it superior sound quality and add streaming service be it Prime Music or Spotify, TuneIn or more to your existing Hi-Fi or amplifier.

 Superior Sound Quality Bluetooth Speakers for Amazon Echo Dot

 The second option would be to pair a Bluetooth speaker with the Amazon Echo Dot, effectively making it a smart voice activated speaker.
 This option is the quickest and easiest if you do not have a HiFi sound system or Alexa enable multi-room speaker such as the Sonos.
 Check out your options for some of the best Bluetooth speakers if you haven’t already got one.

 Sonos Speakers Integration with Amazon Echo Dot

 No, we are not talking about wiring the Echo Dot to a Sonos Play:5 or Sonos Connect via line-in with the Echo Dot as a music source, although that will work too.
 With software update from Sonos, you will be able to stream to any Sonos speaker or speakers in any room via WiFi.
 All you need is the Sonos Skills for your Alexa.

 You can then get high quality sound from your existing Sonos multi-room sound system, bringing voice activated services to your speakers.
 Here, you are not restricted to your tablet or smartphone using the Sonos App to spin your tunes, simply ask for it to be played on the speaker of your choice.